 We know we might have said this a few times already, but we can’t stress this point enough: workers want to check in to your building as fast as they can.

 However, that doesn’t mean you have to rush your workers through your door.
 On the contrary, a check-in app can ease your worker management greatly.

 A check-in app can even help you set the tone for your lobby or your front desk.
 Offices that are clutter- and people-free look better and more inviting.
-With a check-in app, you can keep your site clear of papers and queues.
+With a check-in app, you can keep your site clear of paper sign-in sheets and queues.

 In a nutshell, a mobile check-in app helps you capture attendee data, update workers’ lists and profiles, create customizable badges, and notify your team in real-time.

 Contractors are hard to keep an eye on because they’re basically doing what you hired them to do and might not be visible.

 They might not even be inside your office, but outside tending to other matters.
 Which is why mobile check-in apps come in handy to sign in workers or contractors.